kubernetes/enhancements/keps/sig-scheduling/4187-a-generic-scheduler-cache-extension/README.md

 - framework Handle has been extended to return the ExtendedResource.Handle Registry for scheduler plugins to register handles.

 - The Cache interface has been extended to include the ability to retrieve extended cache by resource type.
-After the resource handle is registered, the extended cache of that resource is added to CacheImpl.
+After the resource handle is registered, the extended cache of that resource is added to cacheImpl.

 #### New Data Structures